-Of course the view in the wintertime is equally superb.
+Of course this view of Lewis Falls in the wintertime is equally superb.

 So how do you get to this vantage point?

-Follow the obvious user trail from the sign approximately 450 feet to the top of the falls.
+Follow the obvious user trail from the “Lewis Falls” sign approximately 450 feet to the top of the falls.

-To get the best view of the falls, CAUTIOUSLY cross over Heberly Run above Lewis Falls in the shallow area just above the falls.
+To get the vantage point pictured above, CAUTIOUSLY cross over Heberly Run above Lewis Falls in the shallow area just above the falls.

-Lewis Falls is every bit 30-35 feet tall, making it he tallest waterfall on Heberly Run.
+Lewis Falls is every bit 30-35 feet tall, making it the tallest waterfall on Heberly Run.